 A lot of people choose their basketball shoes by brand.
 When talking about performance kicks, you will often hear things like “I’m a Nike person” or “I only rock J’s”, and even when there are better performance options out there, people will still stick to their brand.

 In this sense, there’s still a lot of brand loyalty when it comes to basketball shoes.
 If a certain brand has served you well in the past, there’s a high probability that you will stick to that brand when choosing a sneaker to play in.
-Hell, I’ve even seen players that refuse to play with socks from a different brand than their sneakers.
+Hell, I’ve even seen players who refuse to play with socks from a different brand than their sneakers.

 And it is logical in a sense.
 Brands have proprietary features that might be similar to another brand, but they will never be exactly the same.
 Bounce (Adidas) might be similar to React (Nike) in some cases, but if Bounce is your favorite cushioning system, adidas is the only place you will find it.